Drywall Flood Cut and Rebuild Services in Sherwood Park, AB

 Moisture treatment Prevention 1-2 days

-New sheetrock installation requires proper fastener spacing to prevent future cracking.
+New sheetrock requires proper fastener spacing to prevent future cracking.
 Screws placed every 8 inches provide adequate support.
+Wall framing may need modification to accommodate thicker moisture-resistant materials.

 Drywall Ceiling Rebuild